Flank/flank-dashboard/docs/02_process.md

 ## Workflow

 Code is submitted via pull requests to master from a named brach.
 Forks aren't used.
 Each pull request must have 1 approval.
 History should be linear (no merge commits).

 > git config --global pull.rebase true

-Each pull request should be [connected to an issue](https://help.zenhub.com/support/solutions/articles/43000010350-connecting-pull-requests-to-github-issues) using ZenHub.

-Pull requests should have passing CI builds and be code reviewed before merging to master.

 Code should be sufficiently documented.
 Use [Effective Dart: Documentation](https://dart.dev/guides/language/effective-dart/documentation) for guidance.

+## Pull Requests

+Use the [Fixes #0](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) keyword so that the relevant issue is closed when the pull request is merged.

+Each pull request should be [connected to an issue](https://help.zenhub.com/support/solutions/articles/43000010350-connecting-pull-requests-to-github-issues) using ZenHub.

+## Merging Pull Requests

+* `Rebase and merge`
+  * Pull requests should have passing CI builds and be code reviewed before merging to master.
+If a pull request consists entirely of logical changes, use the `Rebase and merge` button.

+* `Squash and merge`
+  * If the pull request contains a bunch of work in progress intermediate commits, use the`Squash and merge` button so the PR is collapsed into one logical change.

 ## Rewrite commits into logical changes